jamescarr/blueprint-rabbitmq/readme.md

 ## Topic Branches
 * webcontainer-example - example of using rabbitMQ within a webcontainer
 * webcontainer-example-jndi - same as above, but with the connection factory provided via jndi
+* topic-exchange-example - uses a topic exchange with a queue bound to the exchange
+* topic-exchange-example-multiple-queues - illustrates using multiple queues with a single exchange